SkylineCommunications/dataminer-docs/develop/TOOLS/TOOQASNMPSimulator/Simulations.md

 - [Realistic dynamic simulations](xref:Realistic_dynamic_simulations)

 > [!NOTE]
-> The tool currently doesn't support serial simulations.
-For now, serial communication can be simulated via our “Skyline Serial Simulator” protocol.
+> This tool currently does not support serial simulations.
+For now, serial communication can be simulated using our [*Skyline Serial Simulator* protocol](https://catalog.dataminer.services/result/driver/3588).